Skraban–Deardorff syndrome

-Facial features associated with Skraban–Deardorff syndrome include broad nasal tip, short philtrum, flat Cupid's bow, wide mouth, widely spaced teeth, and gingival enlargement.

-Skraban–Deardorff syndrome is a rare genetic disorder caused by pathogenic variants of the WDR26 gene.
+Skraban–Deardorff syndrome is an ultra-rare genetic disorder caused by pathogenic variants of the WDR26 gene.
 It is characterized by global developmental delay, intellectual disability, friendly demeanor, unusual walking, seizures, feeding difficulties and distinct facial features.
 The condition occurs due to insufficient levels of functional WDR26 protein, which disrupt various cellular mechanisms involved in the development of the nervous system.
 While cases reported in medical literature have occurred spontaneously (de novo), it can be inherited in an autosomal dominant manner.

 Skraban–Deardorff syndrome shares significant clinical overlap with chromosome 1q41q42 microdeletion syndrome.
 Diagnosis is established through genetic testing in individuals with characteristic features.
 Management is supportive and individualized, including interventions for developmental and behavioral concerns, educational programs based on cognitive abilities, and treatment of seizures.
 First described in 2017, approximately 150 individuals have been diagnosed with Skraban–Deardorff syndrome as of 2023.

-Clinical presentation
+Presentation

 Every individual with Skraban–Deardorff syndrome experiences global developmental delay.
 Speech is typically delayed, and some individuals remain nonverbal throughout childhood.
 Gross motor delays are reflected in late milestones—for example, sitting may be delayed by about 11 months, and walking typically begins between 17 and 36 months.
 Fine motor impairments lead to difficulties with activities of daily living such as eating, putting on clothes and writing.
 Individuals are generally described as sociable and happy, and have variable degree of intellectual disability.
 Abnormal and repetitive behaviors like rocking, unusual hand movements and posture are also observed.